 On receiving royal market privileges, a bridge was built across the Avon in 1244, thereby creating perfect conditions for Salisbury to become a major trading center.
-These days, Salisbury is a much-visited tourist destination not just for its rich and storied history-not to mention its proximity to Stonehenge, just 10 miles north of the city center-but also for its many fine boutique shops and first-rate dining opportunities.
+These days, Salisbury is a much-visited tourist destination not just for its rich and storied history, not to mention its proximity to Stonehenge, just 10 miles north of the city center.
+It's also a popular place to visit for its many fine boutique shops and first-rate dining opportunities.

-To ensure you make the most of your time in this historic city, be sure to read our list of the top-rated tourist attractions in Salisbury.
+To ensure you make the most of your time in this historic city, be sure to read our list of the top tourist attractions and things to do in Salisbury.

 See also: Where to Stay in Salisbury

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. See the Magna Carta at Salisbury Cathedral

 Completed in 1258, Salisbury Cathedral remains one of the most visited religious sites in England.
 Built in a typically English style, the cathedral's lovely interior of bright-colored limestone and darkly gleaming Purbeck marble is a delight to behold.